carrotsrc/StrangeIO/README.md

 Having spent hours debugging buffers for handling sample IO in units (they have been the major headache), the library has the beginning of a collection of ready to use general purpose buffers.

+### Telemetry

+Have just started building in compiler conditions for including (or excluding) telemetry code paths.
+See the readme in the framework/telemetry/

 ## libBuccaneer